Have your kids been wondering: Do they celebrate Halloween in Australia?

 Halloween date Australia | When is Halloween in Australia?

-If you’re wondering what date is Halloween in Australia, of course, it is 31st October – the Halloween Australia date is no different to the rest of the world!
+If you’re wondering what date is Halloween in Australia, of course, it is 31st October – the Halloween Australia date is no different to the other parts of the world!

-Knowing what the weather is going to be like can help you plan your Australian Halloween costumes as you definitely don’t want to be too wrapped up as it can get feel very warm on a spring evening (depending on where in the country you live!)
+Knowing what the weather is going to be like can help you plan your Australian Halloween costumes as you definitely don’t want to be too wrapped up as it can feel very warm when celebrating Halloween in spring in some states.
+Of course, this depends on where in the country you live, as places like Tasmania will be much cooler than Queensland!

-I definitely found it strange celebrating Halloween in Australia on a warm spring evening rather than on a freezing cold evening like we were used to in the UK.
-Having the Halloween date in Australia fall during warm weather felt very alien and it was our first taste of things being ‘backwards’!
-It didn’t take us too long to get used to it though – it’s actually a lot more fun celebrating when you aren’t freezing cold as you can enjoy being outside for a lot longer!
+I found it strange celebrating Halloween in Australia on a warm spring night rather than on a freezing cold evening like we were used to in the UK.
+Having the Halloween date in Australia fall during warm weather felt very alien and it was our first taste of things being ‘upside down’!
+It didn’t take us too long to get used to it though – it’s actually a lot more fun celebrating when you aren’t freezing cold as you can enjoy being outside for a lot longer and you can enjoy more outdoor Halloween events!

-Let’s give you the lowdown on Australian Halloween costumes, trick or treating, Halloween props and all the things to do with Halloween in Australia!
+Let’s give you the lowdown on Australian Halloween costumes, Halloween traditions, trick or treating, Halloween props and all the things to do with Halloween in Australia!

 Trick-or-Treating in Australia